gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - Push the application with one instance.
 The application will then start and do the HDI deployment of the data model.
 After a successful deployment, the application will enter an idle loop and can be stopped.
 - Push the application with zero instances and then trigger a task on the application which does the HDI deployment of the data model.
 After deployment of the data model, the task will be completed.
 An instance of the application is only running while the task is being executed.

+For both scenarios, ensure that the `health-check-type` in the manifest is set to `process`, instead of the default, `port`-based health check.

 In order to push the application with zero instances, the application can either be pushed with the `--no-start` option or the number of instances can be set to zero in the `manifest.yml` file via `instances: 0`.

 The deployment task can be started via `xs run-task <app> deployment-task "npm run start -- --exit" --wait-for-completion` on XSA.
 The task will run and the call will propagate the success/failure of the deployment task.
 On CF, the `--wait-for-completion` option is not available and the status of the task needs to be checked periodically.